thoughtworksarts/thoughtworksarts.github.io/app/_posts/2016-05-25-appearance-on-dotnyc.markdown

 ---
-title     : "Discussing the residency on dotNYC with Jeff Jarvis" author    : Andrew McWilliams tags      : [time-sense, seismic-sense]
+title     : "Discussing the Residency on dotNYC with Jeff Jarvis" author    : Andrew McWilliams tags      : [time-sense, seismic-sense]
 ---